UX Researcher Intern (2023)

 User interviews are invaluable

-This project reaffirmed something I’ve always believed...there is no substitute for talking directly to users.
+This project reaffirmed something I’ve always believed...there’s no substitute for talking directly to users.
 Everyone has unique experiences, and I genuinely enjoy learning about them.
 Through interviews, I was able to uncover meaningful insights and identify pain points that wouldn’t have surfaced through surveys alone.